Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Your regular clothes probably won’t fit you easily.
 It’s a good time to look online for a couple of nice pieces of maternity wear that are beautiful and comfortable for you.
 Check out e-bay for some bargains.
 It’s important to make sure you’re wearing a bra that supports your rapidly changing shape as well.
 This breast care article will ensure you’re looking after them properly.
 If, like most people you’re shopping on a budget but want to look and feel good, you will find this information on choosing a maternity bra helpful.

 Your skin will probably feel a bit tired and stretched at this point.
 To combat it, try this lovely homemade remedy.
 Mix a teaspoon of honey with a teaspoon of lemon juice and a teaspoon of vegetable oil.
-Rub it on anywhere that feels dry, but pay particular attention to your hands, elbows, heels.
+Rub it on skin that feels dry, but pay particular attention to your hands, elbows, heels.
 Leave it on for ten to fifteen minutes.
 To remove, just rinse off with warm water.
-For more simple mummy makeover tips, click here
+For more simple mummy makeover tips, click here.

-This is a good time to commemorate your pregnant belly.
-Make a cast of it.
+This is a good time to commemorate your pregnant belly by making a cast.
 There are plenty of these kits available at craft stores and online.
 As well as being a great way to remember your pregnancy, you can also show it to your bub when they’re older.
 We have some amazing activities you can do by yourself or with your family to commemorate your pregnancy.

 A maternity pillow is a great investment at this point.
-Not only will it help with your gorgeous bump, you can use it afterwards to support you while you’re feeding your bub too.
+Not only will it help to support your belly, you can use it afterwards to support you while you’re feeding your bub too.